 The Secret Mission to Snatch the Man who put Adolph Hitler into Power.

-Nannini’s second WW II nonfiction masterpiece, Midnight Flight to Nuremberg, is presently in professionally edited manuscript form.
-(74,000 words with 80 photos, maps, and documents.)
+Nannini’s second WW II nonfiction masterpiece, Midnight Flight to Nuremberg, is scheduled for publication in September 2022 by Pen and Sword Books (UK)

 In the opening scene 1st Lieutenant Harry Watson flies through rain and fog, seeking to resupply a desperate platoon of Patton’s tanks that ran out of fuel.
 Upon landing, he finds himself within hailing distance of an armored regiment of the Wehrmacht desperate to break-out and return to their lines.
 Following a close encounter with German tanks, Harry manages to escape to his base in England after successfully resupplying the tanks.